Yester Castle: History

 John, 4th Lord Hay defended the castle from an English force in 1547, and was captured later that year at the Battle of Pinkie and held in the Tower of London for three years.
 In February 1548 the English commander Grey of Wilton captured the castle and put George Douglas of Pittendreich in charge of Yester and Dalkeith.
 French soldiers taken at Yester were used at hostages by the English.
 According to Ulpian Fulwell, the captured garrison was mostly Scottish or Spanish.
 Two men suspected of shouting insults defaming Edward VI were made to fight a duel at the market place of Haddington.

 1557 saw the death of the 4th Lord Hay.
 His son William abandoned the castle and moved into a new tower house on the site of the present day mansion of Yester House.
 In 1646 the 8th Lord John Hay was created Marquess of Tweeddale.
 The castle gradually fell into disrepair, and by the late 17th century was in a very parlous state, the stones having been much quarried for building material.
 Although the castle almost disappeared completely, Sir Hugo's original Goblin Ha' was tenanted by the Marquess' falconer until 1737.
 Yester House with its Adam interiors was sold in 1972 to Italian/American operatic composer Gian-Carlo Menotti then left to his son, Chip, who sold it in 2013.

+In 2021 it was reported that stone had been stolen from the supporting walls of the vaults.
+As this is a load bearing wall, and because "the ruin is protected [...] under the Ancient Monuments and Archaeological Areas Act 1979", the castle was closed to the public pending investigation.
+Recent reports have highlighted that ancient stone and metal theft is becoming more prevalent.